Gemstone Mining in the United States

 Many people who visit Arizona want to bring home a piece of petrified wood, and many people who visit upstate New York want to find a "Herkimer Diamond."
 There is even one location in Arkansas, Crater of Diamonds, where anyone can become a diamond miner by paying a small fee.
 These are fun activities, many people enjoy them, and they support the small gemstone industry of the United States.

-In 2011, the state of Arizona led the United States in the production of gemstones.
 Arizona has long been famous as a producer of turquoise, peridot, and petrified wood.
 Gemstones such as azurite, chrysocolla, and malachite are associated with Arizona's many copper deposits and have a long history of being produced there.
 Agate, amethyst, garnet, jade, jasper, obsidian, onyx, and opal have all been found in Arizona and used to make gems.

 The photo here shows several cabochons cut from Arizona copper minerals.
 They are an oval of chrysocolla and malachite on the left; three triangular cabs of azurite and malachite in the center; and on the right, a quartz cabochon with chrysocolla inclusions.
 All materials were found in the Morenci area, a famous copper locality.